mark-watson/SwiftAI-book/manuscript/preface.md

 Why use Swift for hacking AI?
 Common Lisp has been my go-to language for artificial intelligence development and research since 1982.
 The transition to using Swift was a slow transition for me.
 During this transition I prototyped a new project in parallel using both Swift and Common Lisp, weighing the advantages of both for my current requirements.
 The Swift version of this project included in this book runs on macOS, iOS, and iPadOS.
 The macOS version is available on the Apple Store.
 Several of the utilities developed in this book were used in this project.

+## Notes on the Second Edition

+The second edition of this book drops some of the old material and adds two new themes:

+- A new Part II of the book that covers Large Language Models (LLMS).
+We will use both commercial LLM APIs and running local LLMs using Ollama and Apple's MLX framework.
+- Several examples from the first edition are augemented using LLMs.

+## Book Structure

-This book starts out slowly with simple examples which I wrote showing how to access the Swift library packages on GitHub, tips on writing Swift command line apps, and web scraping.
+This book starts out slowly in Part I with simple examples which I wrote showing how to access the Swift library packages on GitHub, tips on writing Swift command line apps.

+Part II will show you how to effectively integrate LLMs into your own applications.

+Part III starts with a simple example using web scraping and commercial web search APIs.
+We then work through examples integrating web search with LLMs and then show how we can modify web scrapoing applications to specifically process topics and have better control of outputing structured data.

 We then proceed to using Apple's CoreML for Natural Language Processing (NLP), training and using your own CoreML models, using OpenAI's GPT-3 APIs, and finally several semantic web/linked data examples.
 The book ends with the example [KGN on the App Store](https://apps.apple.com/us/app/kgn/id1514197947?mt=12).
 It is not my intention to cover in detail the use of SwiftUI for building iOS/iPadOS/macOS applications but I thought my readers might enjoy seeing several of the techniques covered in the book integrated into an example app.

 I have used Common Lisp for AI research projects and for AI product development and delivery since 1982.
 There is something special about using a language for almost forty years.
 All that said, I find Swift a compelling choice now for several reasons: